-The Salary Cap facilitates competitive balance and parity between Clubs by ensuring that the playing talent is distributed amongst the Hyundai A-League Clubs.
+The Salary Cap facilitates competitive balance and parity between A-League Clubs by ensuring that the playing talent is distributed amongst the Clubs.
 In doing so, this increases the attraction of the competition to fans, sponsors and broadcast partners.

-The Salary Cap applies to the 20 to 23 Players that Clubs have registered to their Hyundai A-League Player Roster.
-Unless specifically exempt, all payments and benefits (eg. cars, accommodation, etc) provided by a Club to a Player are included in the Club’s Salary Cap.
+The Salary Cap applies to the 18 to 23 Players that Clubs have registered to their A-League Player Roster.
+Unless specifically exempt, all payments and benefits (e.g. cars, accommodation, etc) provided by a Club to a Player are included in the Club’s Salary Cap.

-Players can receive payments from Clubs outside the Salary Cap in certain circumstances as approved by FFA.
-These ‘exemptions’ or ‘allowances’ incentivise Clubs to spend in specific strategic areas such as attracting marketable world class players to the Hyundai A-League (Designated or Guest Players), retaining long-serving Players on multi-year contracts (Loyalty Players), encouraging the development of young Australian Players (Homegrown Players) or identifying late-developing Players that may have missed the traditional player pathway (Mature Age Rookie).
+Players can receive payments from Clubs outside the Salary Cap in certain circumstances.
+These ‘exemptions’ or ‘allowances’ incentivise Clubs to spend in specific strategic areas such as attracting marketable world class players to the A-League (Designated or Guest Players), retaining long-serving Players on multi-year contracts (Loyalty Players) or encouraging the development of young Australian Players (Homegrown Players).

 The following discretionary payments are outside the Salary Cap:

 - Designated Players – A Club can spend an unlimited amount on two Players (Foreign or Australian) it nominates as Designated Players;

 - Guest Player – A Club can spend an unlimited amount on one Guest Player who must satisfy the prescribed marketability criteria.
 A Guest Player is restricted to a maximum of 14 A-League matches;